stancheta/fcc-timestamp-microservice/README.md

 with this command: `npm install`.

 ## How to Use
-In order to run this program, you can use this command to start the server:
+In order to run this program, you can use this command to start the server on localhost:8080:
 ```
 node start